-Budget Day (known as Prinsjesdag, or ‘Prince’s Day’), on the third Tuesday in September, is when the government announces its plans for the coming year.
-King Willem-Alexander travels in the Glass Coach to the Hall of Knights in The Hague.
-There he reads the Speech from the Throne, officially opening the parliamentary year.
+Budget Day (known as Prinsjesdag, or ‘Prince’s Day’), is held annually on the third Tuesday in September.
+It is when the government announces its plans for the coming year.
+On Budget Day in 2023, King Willem-Alexander will travel in the Glass Coach to the Royal Theatre in The Hague.
+There he will deliver the Speech from the Throne, officially opening the parliamentary year.

 Tekst Wat is Prinsjesdag ENG